nystudio107/seomatic/README.md

     seomaticMeta.seoImage
     seomaticMeta.canonicalUrl

-All of the variables are set by a combination of your SEO Global Meta settings, and the SEO Template Meta settings linked to the currently rendered template (if any).
+All of the variables are set by a combination of your SEO Site Meta settings, and the SEO Template Meta settings linked to the currently rendered template (if any).

 By default, `seomaticMeta.canonicalUrl` is set to `craft.request.url`.